Finding and Using Open Access Resources

 - BioMedCentral / SpringerOpen: Receive a 15% discount on the article processing charge when you name yourself as the "accountable" author during the submission process

-- Cambridge University Press: For gold and hybrid journals, Artice Processing Charges are waived for Northeastern authors who choose an open access option.
+- Cambridge University Press: The article must be accepted for publication in a CUP hybrid or Gold OA journal.
+All APCs are waived for Northeastern authors who choose an open access option.

 - Journal of Agriculture, Food Systems, and Community Development: Article processing charge ($500) is waived for Northeastern authors

 - MDPI: Receive a 10% discount on the article processing charge for any MDPI journal

 - Microbiology Society: Northeastern’s Snell Library now provides access to all journals published by the Microbiology Society, as well as fee-free open access publishing for NU affiliated authors as part of a new Publish and Read agreement.
 Here is the Publish and Read Author Guide.

 - National Academy of Sciences: Pay a discounted fee of $1,100 (vs. $1,450) to make your article available Open Access on the PNAS website